This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 - That’s What Leprechauns Do by Eve Bunting

-Have you ever made your own leprechaun trap?
-Did you manage to catch a leprechaun?
+Have your kids ever made their own leprechaun trap?
+Did they manage to catch one?

 We make leprechaun traps each year 🙂 Pinning your cute collection.